-As the spa and leisure industries continues to thrive, a greater variety of day spas and resorts are emerging.
-Knowing what is offered by each can be confusing for both newcomers and spa-veterans alike, particularly as some spa categories can be used interchangeably.
+As the spa and leisure industries continue to thrive, a greater variety of day spas and resorts are emerging.
+Knowing what is offered by each can be confusing, for both newcomers and spa-veterans alike, particularly as some spa categories can be used interchangeably.

 Originating in India, Ayurveda - meaning ‘the knowledge for long life’ in Sanskrit - is the oldest known health practice in the world and the focus of spas with the same name.
-Hindu treatments aim to boost immunity, prevent and heal diseases, delay ageing and promote the overall well being of patients.
-All Ayurvedic treatments are prescriptive - a consultation with a specialised physician will determine the unique needs of your skin and body.
+The treatments aim to boost immunity and prevent disease, delay ageing and promote overall wellbeing.
+All Ayurvedic treatments are prescriptive.
+A consultation with a specialised physician will determine the unique needs of your skin and body.
 Daily yoga and meditation classes are often included as part of packages at Ayurvedic spas.

-Bootcamp spas offer the treatments one would expect at a traditional spa (massages, facials, manicure etc.), in addition to vigourous workout classes and educational talks which aim to help participants learn how to make better lifestyle choices for improved health.
-Many boot camps are weight loss or detox focused, promising inch loss and improved vitality at the end of their two night to one week durations.
+Bootcamp spas offer the treatments one would expect at a traditional spa (massages, facials, manicure etc.), in addition to vigorous workout classes and educational talks, which aim to help participants learn how to make better lifestyle choices for improved health.
+Many bootcamps are weight-loss or detox-focused, promising inch-loss and improved vitality at the end of their two-night to one-week durations.
 Guests will feel rejuvenated thanks to nutritional - and delicious - meals, fun team games, and well-earned post-workout pampering.

 Going to the dentist can be nerve-wracking for many but opening wide and saying “Ahhh!” is far easier in a stylish and calming setting designed to mimic a spa.
 Dental spas are ideal for those who find traditional dental practices intimidating, as well as those seeking the very best maintenance and care for their teeth.

-Destination spas (AKA health farms) exist to boost the overall health of guests.
+Destination spas (i.e. health farms) exist to boost the overall health of guests.
 Traditional spa treatments help guests unwind, while a full itinerary designed to promote a healthy lifestyle is also provided.
 Nutritional meals, fitness and stress reduction classes, and educational lectures informing guests how to remain healthy once they have returned home are often included.
-The term ‘destination spa’ is often used interchangeably with ‘spa resort’, for an increasing number of the latter are extending the health-based services they offer.
+The term ‘destination spa’ is sometimes used interchangeably with ‘spa resort’.

 ‘Health farm’ and ‘destination spa’ are two terms which are often used interchangeably.
-Generally speaking however, the former offers a personalised experience with a high staff to guest ratio, personal fitness and dietary advice readily available, no children, a daily schedule of exercise and activity classes included as standard in with package price, menus are calorie counted, it’s the norm to lounge around in towel robes throughout all areas and typically all of this in idyllic settings.
+Generally speaking, health farms offer a personalised experience with a high staff-to-guest ratio, personal fitness and dietary advice readily available, no children, a daily schedule of exercise and activity classes included as standard in with package price, menus are calorie-counted.
+It’s the norm to lounge around in towelling robes throughout all areas and typically the spas boast idyllic settings.

 Please refer to ‘Destination spa’.

 These are spas within hotel environments.
-While destination spas prioritise pampering while offering accommodation, guests at hotel spas are less likely to stay simply to enjoy the spa alone - rather, it’s simply a fantastic additional facility to enjoy.
+While destination spas prioritise pampering while offering accommodation, guests at hotel spas are less likely to stay simply to enjoy the spa alone.
+Rather, the spa is a fantastic additional facility to enjoy.
 These spas often appeal to those who would like to combine a spa visit with other holiday activities.

-Medical spas (AKA ‘med spas’) employ fully licensed medical staff who administer non-invasive cosmetic treatments - like Botox, microdermabrasion, fillers, chemical peels and laser hair removal - in addition to more traditional spa treatments (individual menus vary).
-Such spas resemble a cross between a day spa and a GP’s office, and operate under the supervision of a fully qualified doctor to ensure safety and desirable results for all patients.
+Medical spas (or ‘med spas’) employ fully-licensed medical staff who administer non-invasive cosmetic treatments - like Botox, microdermabrasion, fillers, chemical peels and laser hair removal - in addition to more traditional spa treatments (individual menus vary).
+Such spas are a cross between a day spa and a GP’s office.
+They operate under the supervision of a fully-qualified doctor to ensure safety and desirable results for all patients.

 These spas comprise a natural source of spring water, in which guests can bathe.
-Mineral water has long been commended within the spa industry for its healing properties, and many have soaked in such to relieve pain and skin ailments.
-If the water source is naturally heated by the earth’s crust, the venue is likely to be referred to as a thermal spa.
-If the water is cool, the spa may choose to heat it so that it is a more comfortable and therapeutic temperature for guests.
+Mineral water has long been known within the spa industry for its healing properties, and many have soaked in such to relieve pain and skin ailments.
+If the water source is naturally-heated by the earth’s crust, the venue is likely to be referred to as a thermal spa.
+If the water is cool, the spa may choose to heat it, so that it is a more comfortable and therapeutic temperature for guests.

 Thalassotherapy (from the Greek word thalassa, meaning ‘sea’) is the medical use of seawater as a form of therapy.
 Thalassotherapy spas often feature a warm, mineral rich thalassotherapy pool comprising powerful hydrotherapy jets to massage, tone and soothe tired and aching muscles, in addition to affusion showers (massaging and invigorating indoor sprinkler systems).
 These pools and showers can be filled with natural sea or spring water, or minerals may be added to pumped water for similar effect.
 Dead sea and seaweed spa treatments are commonly provided at Thalassotherapy spas, as are fitness facilities.

-These spas feature an onsite source of thermal water which is heated naturally by the earth’s crust.
-As well as providing traditional spa treatments and thermal therapies (e.g heated body wraps and hot stone massages), thermal spas see guests bathe in the naturally warm water, which is thought to boost blood flow and remove toxins from the body.
-Water from natural sources is considered particularly healing due to its high mineral content but those without ailments will enjoy a day - or two - of thermal spa TLC just as much.
+These spas feature an onsite source of thermal water, which is heated naturally by the earth’s crust.
+As well as providing traditional spa treatments and thermal therapies (e.g. heated body wraps and hot stone massages), in thermal spas, guests bathe in the naturally warm water, which is thought to boost blood flow and remove toxins from the body.
+Water from natural sources is considered particularly healing, due to its high mineral content.
+Those without ailments will also enjoy a day - or two - of thermal spa TLC just as much.